Women in Kenya: Women in Colonial Kenya (1888–1963)

-The lives of Kenyan woman changed significantly under colonial rule.
+The lives of Kenyan women changed significantly under colonial rule.
 The colony was primarily used for the purpose of establishing cash crop plantations owned by white settlers and staffed by Kenyan laborers.
 Under this system, the role of women became increasingly marginalized, and Kenyan women began losing autonomy in the family unit.
 Kenyan woman occupied a distant role in this economic system, but still strived to be equal to the men in making their voices heard by both the colonial authorities and men of Kenya.

 In 1922, for example, a protest to demand the release of political activist Harry Thuku turned bloody after one of his most vocal supporters, Muthoni Nyanjiru, demanded the protestors to do something other than protest outside the police station.
 Nyanjiru was shot and killed by the police after the protestors stormed the station, and is today remembered as one of the first female Kenyan activists.